YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 For many patients, yes.

-FUT can still achieve natural recipient-area work if the surgery is performed well, but the donor trade-off is simply different.
+FUT can still achieve natural recipient area work if the surgery is performed well, but the donor trade-off is simply different.
 Many patients today are less willing to accept a linear scar as part of that trade-off.
 That is understandable.

 My own view is balanced, but cautious.

 I consider FUT a legitimate hair transplant method with historical importance and real surgical value in selected cases.
 But it is not my default choice for most patients.
-In my own practice, I generally prefer FUE-based planning because it fits better with how I think about donor management, future flexibility, and visible donor evidence.
+In my own practice, I generally use FUE-based planning because it fits better with how I think about donor management, future flexibility, and visible donor evidence.

-I would also ask whether FUT is truly being recommended because it is the best long-term plan for the patient, or because the clinic is simply more comfortable with it operationally.
+Also ask whether FUT is truly being recommended because it is the best long-term plan for the patient, or because the clinic is simply more comfortable with it operationally.
 These are not the same thing.

 The method should serve the patient.